michael2012z/BitBible/markdown/KJV/files/Exod.md

 21. Beware of him, and obey his voice, provoke him not; for he will not pardon your transgressions: for my name is in him.

-22. But if thou shalt indeed obey his voice, and do all that I speak; then I will be an enemy unto thine enemies, and an adversary unto thine adversaries.an adversary…: or, I will afflict them that afflict thee
+22. But if thou shalt indeed obey his voice, and do all that I speak; then I will be an enemy unto thine enemies, and an adversary unto thine adversaries.

 23. For mine Angel shall go before thee, and bring thee in unto the Amorites, and the Hittites, and the Perizzites, and the Canaanites, the Hivites, and the Jebusites: and I will cut them off.